altaga/NFT-Quasar/README.md

 <img src="https://i.ibb.co/BZqq35Y/image.png">

-And YES everything is on testnet and we had to incurr in extreme practices to get the Photon needed for this application.
+And YES everything is on testnet and we had to incur in extreme practices to get the Photon needed for this application.
 As you can see in this video:

 ### https://youtu.be/taSxikK07qE